mkurzydlowski/ewp-specs-api-omobilities/endpoints/index.md

 `2004-02-12T15:19:21+01:00`.

-If given, then the server SHOULD filter the returned mobility IDs to the ones which have been either created or modified after the given point in time.
+If given, then the server SHOULD filter the returned mobility IDs to the ones that have been either created or modified after the given point in time.

  * Servers MAY include mobilities which were *not* modified.
 For example, if the server only *suspects* that the mobility has been modified, then it is